The Demo Is Designed to Impress You

 Every enterprise AI vendor has a polished demo.
 The foundation models underlying those demos are now accessible enough that a team of three engineers can build something that looks like a sophisticated AI system within weeks.
 The demo will handle the questions you think to ask.
 It will not reveal what happens in the eighth month of a production deployment when the data is messier than the demo data, the edge cases are real, and the team that built the proof-of-concept has moved on to the next engagement.

 The enterprise AI vendor market has expanded dramatically in the past 24 months.
 Every consulting firm, system integrator, and boutique technology company has an AI offering.
-The market signals that historically distinguished quality vendors — size, brand recognition, client logos — are poor predictors of AI delivery capability specifically.
+The market signals that historically distinguished quality vendors - size, brand recognition, client logos - are poor predictors of AI delivery capability specifically.
 A major consulting firm may have thousands of AI practitioners globally but route your engagement to junior teams with limited production deployment experience.
-A boutique firm with compelling conference presence may have impressive technical capability and no enterprise delivery infrastructure.
+A boutique firm with strong conference presence may have impressive technical capability and no enterprise delivery infrastructure.

 The buyer's job is to assess actual delivery capability, not market presence.
 The questions that reveal that capability are specific, require concrete answers, and vendors who have genuinely delivered in production are rarely uncomfortable answering them.